luisfmcalado/MiniOS/Readme.md

 # MiniOS

-This a example of OS development using Nick Blundell, Bran's Kernel and OSDev.org.
+OS from scratch using Nick Blundell, Bran's Kernel and OSDev.org.

 ### Needs